marufke1/Git-DEVOPS-Concept/README.md

 **GitHub Integration:** Through push/pull operations, developers synchronize code with central repository like Git-hub.
 This facilitates collaboration, enabling other developers to track changes and contribute to the project effectively.

+**Different Git stages:**
+Git has four main stages in its version control workflow:

+**Working Directory:** This is where you modify, add, or delete files in your project.
+These changes are not yet tracked by Git.

+**Staging Area (Index):** After making changes in the working directory, you can add them to the staging area using the git add command.
+Files in this stage are marked as ready to be committed.

+**Local Repository:** Once files are staged, you commit them to the local repository using git commit.
+This creates a snapshot of the project at that moment in time.
+Commits in the local repository are only visible on your local machine.

+**Remote Repository:** This is the centralized repository hosted on a remote server, like GitHub or GitLab.
+You can push your local commits to the remote repository using git push, and pull changes from the remote repository to your local repository using git pull.
+This stage enables collaboration with others and serves as a backup of your project.